 - Make sure that the instructions are clear.
 If students can possibly misunderstand, they will.
 Time spent trying to explain the procedure, again and yet again, is time wasted.
-Written instructions on a handout or slide indicate that the exercise has been planned in advance and engender confidence.
+Written instructions on a handout or OHT indicate that the exercise has been planned in advance and engender confidence.
 (Of course, there is also scope for spontaneous ones, too.)

 - Make sure that the outcomes of the exercise will be relevant to the learning even if it does not "go well".
 Exercises are usually open-ended, so you have to work with whatever they produce.